Quicr/laps/docs/relay-protocol.md

 #### Announce Information Advertisement Message

-Announce information is advertised by Stub relays to o-relays only. o-relays state maintain this information for MoQT compliance.
+Announce information is advertised by Stub relays to o-relays only. o-relays state maintain this information for MOQT compliance.
 Announce information is not sent to other control peers.
 In the future, we may want to send it, but at this time it is not needed by the LAPS peering protocol.

-Announce information is needed by the o-relay to know which client session should receive the MoQT subscribe to start the flow of publish track data.
+Announce information is needed by the o-relay to know which client session should receive the MOQT subscribe to start the flow of publish track data.
 When a Stub relay is used, the Stub appears as a client to the o-relay and the subscribe will be sent to the Stub.
-The stub will then send the MoQT subscribe to the publisher.
+The stub will then send the MOQT subscribe to the publisher.

 Subscribes are [matched to announce](#matching-subscribes-to-announcements) based on the the `track_full_name_hash` data.